apache/flink/docs/dev/table/streaming/match_recognize.md

 {% info Notice %} Flink's implementation of the `MATCH_RECOGNIZE`
 clause is a subset of the full standard.
 Only those features documented in the following sections are supported.
-Additional features may be supported based on community feeback, please also take a look at the [known limitations](#known-limitations).
+Additional features may be supported based on community feedback, please also take a look at the [known limitations](#known-limitations).

 * This will be replaced by the TOC